UPDATE: CARES Act provisions extended into 2021

 For those who itemize their deductions:

 Donors who itemize their deductions can now give more cash to charity before reaching their adjusted gross income (AGI) limitation.
 Formerly set at 60%, the limitation for cash contributions to certain public charities has now been raised to 100% of an individual’s AGI for both 2020 and 2021.
 Any giving beyond this 100% limitation may be carried over and used in the next five years.

 This provision excludes giving to private nonoperating foundations and supporting organizations, along with any contributions made to establish or maintain donor-advised funds (DAFs) like those held at Vanguard Charitable.

-This means that Vanguard Charitable donors who exhaust the 60% limit with cash contributions to their DAFs in 2020 could make any additional donations outside their DAF and have those donations qualify for a deduction (up until reaching the 100% limit).
+This means that Vanguard Charitable donors who exhaust the 60% limit with cash contributions to their DAFs in 2020 or 2021 could make any additional donations outside their DAF and have those donations qualify for a deduction (up until reaching the 100% limit).
 Please consult a tax advisor to discuss your specific circumstances.